oVirt/ovirt-site/source/feature/heapplianceflow.html.md

                 Enter the name which will be used to identify this host inside the Administrator Portal [hosted_engine_1]:
                 Enter 'admin@internal' user password that will be used for accessing the Administrator Portal:
                 Confirm 'admin@internal' user password:
-      [WARNING] Failed to resolve topolino.localdomain using DNS, it can be resolved only locally Please provide the name of the SMTP server through which we will send notifications [localhost]:
+                Please provide the name of the SMTP server through which we will send notifications [localhost]:
                 Please provide the TCP port number of the SMTP server [25]:
                 Please provide the email address from which notifications will be sent [root@localhost]:
                 Please provide a comma-separated list of email addresses which will get notifications [root@localhost]:
       [ INFO  ] Stage: Setup validation
-      [WARNING] Cannot validate host name settings, reason: resolved host does not match any of the local addresses [WARNING] Failed to resolve c71ghe1.localdomain using DNS, it can be resolved only locally

                 --== CONFIGURATION PREVIEW ==--